SurfitWasTaken/WA3/proposal.md

 # Goals of project
 > Improve the user's aim over time,

-> Improve user's eraction time
+> Improve user's reaction time
 # Listing of features
 > 1. Crosshair for aim assistance(customisable if possible)